clamstew/jods/docs/temp/design-iterations/iteration-5/feedback-template.md

 ### Additional Notes

 Design Iteration 5 presents a comprehensive redesign that addresses all key improvement areas while maintaining brand consistency.
-By combining logical categorization, enhanced content, visual distinction, and subtle animation, this approach creates clear hierarchy that emphasizes the Remix integration while improving the overall user experience.
-The design leverages multiple complementary techniques to guide users' attention rather than relying on a single approach.
+The Framework Integration section is particularly successful, creating a dedicated showcase for the Remix capabilities that need highlighting.
+Consider balancing the number of items in each category section for visual consistency, potentially by reorganizing which features appear in which category.

 ### Baseline Decision